Mr-Wood-CS/Computing_Science_Scotland/docs/index.md

-# Welcome to Advanced Higher Computing Science
+# Welcome to BGE and Senior Phase Computing Science